 But let us leave this delicate issue and look in a more conventional domain.
 Niels Bohr over half a century ago raised the question "will the uncertainty principle interfere with our ability to see the mechanisms of life?".
 Delbruck replied (excuse the paraphrase) "Don't be silly, Niels, life is just chemistry and we'll soon understand it all!".
 Bohr retreated.
 How unfortunate!
 Up to a point, yes, biology can be understood in terms of chemistry and classical physics.
 But at all levels?
 In physics, subtle quantum effects occur that can't be understood in such terms; why should biosystems be immune?

 A colleague answers to this question that biosystems have amazing design features that insulate them from nasty things such as quantum fluctuations.
 But what if there are some situations where quantum effects are useful, for example by way of providing mechanisms for information processing?
 I am afraid I don't buy the argument.
 Let me however move on and provide links to papers where I and collaborators discuss the point of whether QM is in reality a full theory.
-The first is a detailed critique of the Bohr-Delbruck argument, arguing that we hide from ourselves the way the methodology prescribed by QM feeds back on to the physics.
+The first is a detailed critique of the Bohr-Delbruck argument (version in Estonian also available), arguing that we hide from ourselves the way the methodology prescribed by QM feeds back on to the physics.
 A more recent video lecture follows up this idea further.
 Other papers:

 consider the possible existence of descriptions or ways of knowing complementary to the orthodox ones.
 My guess is that the physics (and science) of the 21st. century will revolve very much round the insight that current orthodoxy is far too restrictive in how it views reality, and will entail serious attempts to get to grips with the problem of "subtle energy".
 This is a cue to provide a link to a paper on the 'Elusivity of Nature'.
 In this connection see also the papers on the subject of music.